kxz/dichotomy/README.markdown

 In order to use Dichotomy's mobile styles, you must first disable Tumblr's default ones by going to *Advanced options* and unchecking *Use optimized mobile layout*.
-If you'd like, you can force all devices to use the mobile styles by turning on the theme's *Mobile Styles Everywhere* option.

-Should you prefer having navigation on the left side and posts on the right, check the *Left Handed Layout* option, which flips the default layout horizontally.
+By default, on large displays, Dichotomy shows scrolling posts on the left side and fixed navigation on the right.
+You can change this using the *Desktop Layout* option.
+*Left-Handed* flips the default layout, while *Mobile* always uses the centered mobile styles with a larger font, even on larger screens.

-Note that Tumblr's teasers for users that are not logged in were not designed to be displayed on the left, and might look misaligned.
+Note that Tumblr's teasers for users that are not logged in were not designed to be displayed on the left, and might look misaligned if you use the left-handed layout.
 You can always uncheck the *Promote Tumblr* option under *Advanced options* if this bothers you.